gnprice/tsflower/doc/notes/mapper.md

   We will definitely need to rewrite the reference.

-  If the type's declaration is itself local (or global ambient and translated by TsFlower), then we'll have renamed it -- from `namespace N { type T = … }` to like `type N_T = …` -- and that renamed definition will be just as directly accessible.
+  * If the type's declaration is itself local (or global ambient and translated by TsFlower), then we'll have renamed it -- from `namespace N { type T = … }` to like `type N_T = …` -- and that renamed definition will be just as directly accessible.
 So we just replace the whole qualified name with the new name.

-  If the declaration is via an import somewhere...
+  * If the declaration is via an import somewhere...
 Hmm, can this only mean the namespace at the root of this qualified name is imported?
+Yes, I think it does:

     * TS gives "Export declarations are not permitted in a namespace." if you try `namespace N { export * from 'react' }`.

-  * TODO WORK HERE
+    * So yeah, without those, I think the only way to put a namespace in (the exports of!) a namespace is to have an actual namespace declaration there (with an `export` modifier).
+And the only way to put a type there is to have a type-making declaration (see `./ts.md` for what those can be) -- one with an `export` modifier, so not an import.

+    So, there's some import by which we got that namespace that's at the start of the qualified name.
+Moreover, by the same reasoning applied to WORK HERE

+    If the import is from a file we'll be translating, then we have a rename for the type.
+We just need to emit an import for *that* name, with the same module specifier as the original import.  (

+  If it's from a file with external translation, we'll need to apply that.
+WORK HERE

 # Type position, value position, hybrid type/value position